thomasthechen/thomasthechen.github.io/_posts/2022-05-18-numbers-and-discontinuities.markdown

 ## Other Interesting Examples

-Before attempting to answer that question, I want to argue that this phenomena isn't something confined to the monastic theory of complexity.
+Before attempting to answer that question, I want to argue that this phenomena isn't something confined to the theory of complexity.
 Here are some other more tangible problems where there is a discontinuity in behavior between 2 and 3.
 Because these problems aren't rigorously connected to a notion of "complexity", I won't claim that the phenomena we see here is the same as we saw with the jump in complexity in the previous section.
 However, in all these cases 3 seems to be the minimal parameter where the problem's behavior changes fundementally.

 _Three body problem_ - When we have isolated two bodies interacting through gravitation, they follow a stable elliptical orbit around their center of mass (E.g. 2 stars in a "binary star").
 But as soon as we introduce a third body, the orbit becomes chaotic and irregular.
 We no longer have a nice elliptical orbit, but have something unpredictable, sensitive to initial conditions, and analytically unsolvable, apparently.